JeelDobariya38/password-manager/README.md

 ## Licence

-Passcodes Project is licence under [MIT](LICENSE.txt) Licence.
+Passcodes Project is license under [MIT](LICENSE.txt) License.
 Downloading the app would mean, you are okay and have accepted the license.